Bitis parviocula

 Bitis parviocula is a venomous viper species found only in Ethiopia.
 It is large with a broad head and spectacular geometric markings.
 In 1995, the species was known from only three specimens, but additional information has surfaced since then.
 Little is known about its natural history or its venom.
 No subspecies are currently recognized.

+The first specimen known to science was a road kill on the east side of the Rift Valley in Ethiopia.

 Etymology

 The specific name, parviocula, meaning "small-eyed", is derived from the Latin words parvus, meaning "small", and oculus, meaning "eye".

 Description

 Of the first three specimens, the maximum recorded total length (body + tail) was 75.2 cm, but it is now known to reach a total length of at least 130 cm.
 The head is long, flat, triangular and covered with small, strongly keeled scales.
 The nostrils are large and set well forward.
 The head is distinct from the thin neck.
 The body is cylindrical with a slight vertebral ridge, while the tail is short.
 The dorsal scales are keeled and are arranged in 37–39 rows at midbody.

 The color pattern consists of a light brown to dark brown ground color, overlaid with a series of black hexagons or diamonds that run down the center of the back.
 The black hexagons may have paler crossbars, while being separated from each other by a chain of yellow butterfly shapes.
 A series of black triangular or subtriangular spots, each with a white center, run down the upper flanks.
 The lower flanks have a series of greenish-gray triangles, pointing upwards, with yellow edges, especially the tips.
 The flanks between these triangles are a mottled green color.
 The head is brown with a dark triangle between the eyes and a dark hammer shape just behind it that extends onto the nape of the neck.
 The iris is brown.
 The side of the head is dark, but with a pale stripe that runs from the eye down to the labials.
 The upper labial scales are white.
 The chin and throat are white with black speckling.
 The belly is greenish-gray and may be clear, or with black speckling.